Behind the Scenes: Mechanistic Interpretability of LoRA-adapted Whisper for Speech Emotion Recognition: Experiment

-SER is formulated as a four-class task (\textit{anger}, \textit{happiness}, \textit{neutrality}, \textit{sadness}) with WhisperForAudioClassification as the backbone.
-We conduct experiments on the IEMOCAP~\cite{iemocap} dataset using a speaker-independent 10-fold cross-validation.
+SER is formulated as a 4-class task (\textit{anger}, \textit{happiness}, \textit{neutrality}, \textit{sadness}) with WhisperForAudioClassification as the backbone.
+We conduct experiments on the IEMOCAP~\cite{iemocap} dataset using a standard speaker-independent 10-fold cross-validation.
 Unweighted recall (UAR) and weighted recall (WAR) serve as our evaluation metrics; UAR provides a robust measure for imbalanced datasets, while WAR reflects overall accuracy.
 For our mechanistic analysis, we use the Whisper-large-v2 encoder and the NNsight~\cite{nnsight} library, with analysis based on a hierarchical sample of 100 examples from a validation set (25 from each emotion class).
+We freeze the entire Whisper encoder (including LayerNorm and positional embeddings).
+For LoRA, only $\{A,B\}$ and the classification head are trainable; for the Frozen-Encoder baseline, only the same head is trained.